pbowyer/modx3/RFC-MULTIPLE-TEMPLATE-ENGINES.md

 Like [pdoTools] it subclasses `modParser` to provide its own parsing.
 Its code was based on pdoTools, and uses its namespace in places.

-# A different approach is needed
+# The need for a different approach

 The approach taken for Fenom in [pdoTools] works well.